vladinson009/host-tattoo/README.md

 # Authenticated users:

 - username: george ; password: 123456
+- username: vladimir ; password: 123456

 in additional to guest can:

+- Book now button in homepage
-- Private part (Wishlist in Navigation)
+- Private part (Wishlist in user dropdown menu)
-- Create post
-- Check comments(Drag-and-Drop modal)
-- Like and comment posts
-- Add tattoo to wishlist collection(tattoo is accesable from Gallery or Artist Details and appear in Wishlsit after adding to collection)
+- Add/remove tattoo to/from wishlist collection(tattoo is accesable from Gallery or Artist Details and appear in Wishlsit after adding to collection)

+- Check only my posts (in user dropdown menu)

+CRUD for Authenticated user:

+- Create post (in Navigation)
+- Like/unlike artist in artists section(in Navigation)
+- Check comments for users posts in News Feed(Drag-and-Drop modal)
+- Like/unlike and write/read comments for posts in News Feed
+- Edit/Delete posts if is author from News Feed or My Posts(user dropdown menu)

 - Contact Us form sending message to to targeted Artist
+- Logout from user dropdown menu

 # "Artist" role users:

 - username: peter ; password: 123456
 - username: vladinson009 ; password: 123456
+- username: gabriela ; password: 123456

 in additional to Authenticated can:

-- Create tattoo
+- Create tattoo (in Navigation)
+- Permission to delete/edit own tattoo but cant add to wishlist(in Tattoo Details)
-- Access own tattoo collection with functionallity
+- Access own tattoo collection (in user dropdown menu)
-- Access Contact Us messages from Authenticated Users sent to them
+- Access Contact Us messages from Authenticated Users sent to them (in user dropdown menu)